winitzki/scall/tutorial/programming_dhall.md

 ### Constant functors and the identity functor

-Constant functors are traversable in a trivial way: they carry no data (of a parameterized type), and   the return value of type `L (F a)` is just an empty effect of `L`.
+Constant functors are traversable in a trivial way: they carry no data (of a parameterized type), and   the return value of type `L (F a)` is just an empty effect of the applicative functor `L`.

 ```dhall
 let traversableConst